FelixPetriconi/future_proposal/proposal.md

 ## Implementation

 With the concurrency library [https://github.com/stlab/libraries](https://github.com/stlab/libraries) an implementation is available that fulfills all the above stated requirements.
+This library should not be seen as a 1:1 blue print for a new standard, but serve as an illustration what could be possible.

 # IV.
 Impact On the Standard

-What other library components does does it depend on, and what depends on it?
-Is it a pure extension, or does it require changes to standard components?
-Can it be implemented using C++11 compilers and libraries, or does it require language or library features that are not part of C++11?
+Only the existing future library is influence by this proposal.

 # V. Design Decisions